esmondch/NTU-SC1015-Mini-Project/README.md

 - According to our feature importance analysis, student volunteering in events have high influence in both stress and student satisfaction.
 - Based on our findings, we would like to suggest to universities to provide opportunities to cater to a broader range of students, allowing them to engage in events they are passionate about.
 # Contributors
-1. @esmondch (Esmond Chan)
+1. @esmondch (Esmond Chan) - Machine Learning, Slides, Presenter
-2. Darren Thia Kok Long
+2. Darren Thia Kok Long - Machine Learning, Slides, Presenter
-3. Nadathur Ammal Shreya Sudharshan
+3. Nadathur Ammal Shreya Sudharshan - EDA, Slides, Presenter
 # References
 GeeksforGeeks.
 (2024, March 21).
 One hot encoding in machine learning. https://www.geeksforgeeks.org/ml-one-hot-encoding/